ToposInstitute/RelationalThinking-Book/chp2-dwd.md

 ```
 <br/>

-In order to accomplish this, the light bulb has to toggle its states continously.
+In order to accomplish this, the light bulb has to toggle its states continuously.
 That is, if the present state is `ON`, it must switch `OFF`.
 If the present state is `OFF`, it must switch `ON`.
 It must perform this operation at every time step.
 What we described just now is called an  **update rule** -- a rule saying how a state is to be updated!

 > Update rules along along with the states enables a graph to model systems which evolve over time, a.k.a dynamical systems!